agilajah/agilajah.github.io/_posts/2018-07-18-generative-modelling-1.md

 ---
 layout: post
-title: On Generative Modelling Part 1
+title: On Generative Modelling Part 1 - Introduction
-description: "A series where we talk about generative modelling and its application.
+description: "A series where we can discuss about generative modelling and its application.
 It is the first instalment of the series."
 tags: [Machine Learning, On Generative Modelling]
 comments: true
 ---

-**Disclaimer:** This article was originally published on my LinkedIn ([click here](https://www.linkedin.com/pulse/generative-modeling-febi-agil-ifdillah/)) on November January 30, 2018.
+**Disclaimer:** This article was originally published on my LinkedIn ([click here](https://www.linkedin.com/pulse/generative-modeling-febi-agil-ifdillah/)) on January 30, 2018.

 ![Google’s self-driving car passes 700,000 accident-free miles, can now avoid cyclists, stop at railroad crossings.
 Source: https://googleblog.blogspot.co.id/2014/04/the-latest-chapter-for-self-driving-car.html]({{site.url }}/images/2018/july/generative-modelling-1-cover.jpeg)